Arav: Career

 Arav was born in Nagercoil in southern Tamil Nadu as Nafeez Kizar on 31 October 1990.
 His father worked as a professor at Trichy Government Law College, which prompted the family to shift to Trichy, where Arav spent his formative years.
 He did his schooling in Trichy at Kamala Niketan Montessori School before moving to Chennai to pursue a bachelor's degree in Mechanical Engineering from Hindustan University.
-Following his education, Arav attempted the Civil Service Exams before settling for a job with Daimler India Commercial Vehicles and then with Apollo Tyres.
-He was talent-spotted by celebrity photographer V. S. Anandhakrishna who introduced Arav to the world of modelling and held a shoot with him, prompting a Dubai-based garment company to approach him within a week of the shoot.
-He subsequently went on to do more than three hundred TV commercials and print ads for brands, establishing himself in the South Indian modelling industry.